Skip to content

 May 25, 2026, 6:09 am | Read time: 2 minutes

 Amazon is significantly expanding its logistics business.
 Until now, the company primarily used its network for shipping orders from its own online retail.
-Now, the company is opening the service to other businesses.
-This could increase pressure on major logistics companies.
+Now, the company is opening the service to other businesses, which could increase pressure on major logistics companies.

 Amazon is offering the new service under the name “Amazon Supply Chain Services.”
-Companies can now ship their goods through Amazon, even if they don’t sell their products on the Amazon marketplace.
-This significantly extends the company’s business beyond its own online retail.
+Companies can now have their goods shipped via Amazon, even if they don’t sell their products on the Amazon marketplace.
+This significantly expands the company’s business beyond its own online retail.

 Amazon Takes on Transportation in Many Ways

-The company is not limiting itself to traditional parcel delivery to end customers.
-According to its own statements, Amazon also organizes extensive transportation for businesses.
-This includes deliveries of raw materials for industrial processing.
+The company is not limited to traditional package delivery to end customers.
+According to its own statements, Amazon also organizes extensive transportation for businesses, including deliveries of raw materials for industrial processing.

 The offering ranges from shipping individual packages to large transports with tractor-trailers.
-It also includes transportation by plane or ship.
-This allows Amazon to cover numerous areas that have often been handled by freight companies.
-However, the service is exclusively for business customers.
-Currently, private individuals cannot ship packages through this offering.
+It also includes transportation by plane or ship, covering many areas traditionally handled by freight companies.
+However, the service is exclusively for business customers; private individuals currently cannot ship packages through this offering.

 More on the topic